reuniverse/reuniverse/rfcs/0001-reuniverse.md

 ## Features

 The _features_ are the _value_ that reuniverse gives developers.
-They will change a lot over time, but at the moment are:
+The initial set of features we would like to deliver are:

 0. **Package Index** - reuniverse should provide an authoritative index of packages included annotated metadata from different sources, that can be